OpenHero/gblastn/README.md

 This project is supported by grant FRG2/11-12/158 from Hong Kong Baptist University.
 We also thank NVIDIA corporation for their donation of GPU cards.

 News:
-1.1 version release is built on NCBI-BLAST 2.2.28.
+ 1.1 [November 2013] version release is built on NCBI-BLAST 2.2.28.

 I. Supported features
 =====================